The Mexico Deal: What really matters

 Listening to Trump explain one of his achievements reminds me a lot of listening to my son read the lyrics to the Beatles’ “I am the Walrus.”
 Something about the meter and the fact that what is being said makes no sense.
 And so, no surprise, that the “deal” with Mexico was not so much a deal, in reality, but more of an agreement to talk about a future agreement, at a later date, maybe in 45 days.
 Sitting on a cornflake, waiting for the van to come.
 I’m crying.
 Goo, goo, goo, g’joob.
 See how that works…

-From the representatives from the U.S. and Mexico actually signed:
+From the text of the letter representatives from the U.S. and Mexico actually signed:

 The United States and Mexico will immediately begin discussions to establish definitive terms for a binding bilateral agreement to further address burden sharing and the assignment of responsibility for processing refugee status claims of migrants.